julie-scherer/dockerized-select-star-SQL/README.md

-This Docker container uses the data provided in the [Select Start SQL](https://selectstarsql.com) book so you can quickly and easy run the queries as you follow along with the chapters on your local computer.
+This Docker container uses the data provided in the [Select Start SQL](https://selectstarsql.com) book so you can quickly and easily run the queries as you follow along with the chapters on your local computer.

 ## Setting up the local environment

-* Navigate to the directory on your local computer where you plan to store the app
+* Navigate to the directory where you plan to store the repo on your local computer

     ```
     mkdir path\to\new_dir